tantsandras/mm/content/podcastEpisodesFolder/20th-century-super-spreader.md

 \[Music]

-so

-maybe we should start maybe we should
+So maybe we should start?

-give the listeners a warning

-that this case is not a murder mystery

-case like all the others
+Maybe we should give the listeners a warning that this case is not a murder mystery case like all the others.

-well it's gonna be clear probably from
+Well it's gonna be clear probably from...

-i think everybody knows who typhoid mary
+I think everybody knows who typhoid Mary is.

-is i think so too
+I think so too.

-but we could say something about it like
+But we could say something about it like

 hey listeners all of you